 unzip ~/Downloads/flutter_macos_v1.12.13+hotfix.5-stable.zip

-Next, add flutter tools to the path.
+Next, add Flutter tools to the path.

 export PATH="$PATH:~/development/flutter/bin"

-Next, to make iOS and Android binaries can be downloaded ahead of time, type this Flutter command.
+Next, to make iOS and Android binaries that can be downloaded ahead of time, type this Flutter command.

 flutter precache